Young people transitioning into education and employment

 Researchers: Ken Clark, Steve Nolan

-COVID-19 and apprenticeship policy for ethnic minority young people
+Briefing paper: Covid 19 and apprenticeship policy for ethnic minority young people

 Apprenticeships are a key route into employment for young people.
 This CoDE/Runnymede briefing explores how apprenticeships policy can support young people from ethnic minorities right at the start of their working lives.

-Young ethnic minorities bear brunt of recessions, and it’s happening again – here’s how to stop it
+Article: Young ethnic minorities bear brunt of recessions, and it’s happening again – here’s how to stop it

 This article in The Conversation shows the disproportionate impact of economic downturns on young people from ethnic minorities, provides evidence that this pattern is repeating as a result of COVID-19 and recommends actions for policymakers to avoid increasing inequalities.